bvarnai/drs/README.md

 # drs - an uncomplicated directory revision storage

 **drs** is a small set of shell scripts that allows you to store directory revisions (snapshots if you like) remotely.
-Revision metadata is stored in a Git repository while the directory contents are stored on a remote host using ssh/rsync.
+Revision metadata is stored in a *Git* repository while the directory contents are stored on a remote host using *SSH* and *rsync*.
 Metadata repository can be kept small since it's completely independent of the directory contents.

 It's really easy to setup, depends on only standard tools and easy to extend.